 The cameras are preset to utilize DHCP so the network needs to support this.

 The cameras should be put on a private network with an internet connection protected by a firewall.
-The cameras do not need to be on the same network if that simplifies the installation.
+The cameras do not need to be on the same network if that simplifies the installation, but it is highly recommended as it will help in the future in case there is a need to troubleshoot.

 All connections are outbound (to the internet) and the below protocols and ports needs to be enabled in the firewall.